e4e421/text-dnd-game/README.md

 > This page is still under construction.(Aug 19,2025)
 # Text based dnd game
 This is my first python based text dnd storyline, due to the limitation of my coding ability, this project will be mainly be in .py form.
+As I progress further on my coding ability, I may use pygame for the GUI part of the game.
 ## Why dnd game?
 I love dnd games and the magnificent story plots within, I am obsessed with all gamification elements build into a adventure story, and the interaction between player and NPCs.
 ## What to expect?